Mikayle-Coetzee/Recipe_App/README.md

 # POE_PROG6221_ST10023767_GR01

-This C# application allows users to enter an unlimited number of recipes, scale the recipe (including the ingredients quantities, total calories and the unit of measurement will change accordingly), Print A Specific Recipe, Enter Another Recipe , Clear Recipe, or Quit.
+This C# application allows users to enter an unlimited number of recipes, scale the recipe (including the ingredients quantities, total calories and the unit of measurement will change accordingly), Print A Specific Recipe, Enter Another Recipe , Clear Recipe, Filter a recipe,or Quit.
 The project is designed to be user-friendly and intuitive, making it accessible to anyone who wants to enter and scale their recipes.

 The main features of the application are:

 - Enter an unlimited number of recipes: Users can easily enter a recipe with its ingredients and steps.

-- Recipe scaling: Users can scale a selected recipe ingredients by entering a scaling factor.
+- Recipe scaling: Users can scale a selected recipe ingredients by selecting a scaling factor.

 - Recipe display: Users can select a recipe to view from a list of recipes added and displayed in alphabetical order.

 - Calculate the total calories: It would calculate the total calories and check if it is more than three hundred, if it is an alert will display.
-When displaying the recipe, it should add information about the calorie range.

 - Get information: The user will be able to get information on the calories and the food groups.

+- Filter recipe: The user will be able to filter recipes baced on the ingredient name.

 This project is specifically developed for a POE and will be used by a lecturer for evaluation purposes.
 However, it can be used by anyone who wants to enter and scale their recipes.